mundorum-lab/datasci/modules/data/README.md

 notice    | source | message type
 ----------| -------| ------------
-`inputApi` | `As soon as the component finishes transforming the raw data into JSON, it publishes the result on the data bus.` | `TreatedFileContent` or `ErrorDuringDataProcessing`
+`inputApi` | `As soon as the component finishes transforming the raw data into JSON, it publishes the result on the data bus.` | `TreatedDataContent` or `ErrorDuringDataProcessing`

 # Components Narratives
 ## Narrative